 Conveniences come at a cost and Microsoft Word documents are no different.
 Some of the features we use can lead to large file sizes.
 This can be an issue if you’re low on disk space or you need to send these files as email attachments.
 Many ISPs and companies have a size limit for email attachments.
 Here are five quick tips to compress Microsoft Word files.

 For many people, the most important part of the envelope is the address label.
 After all, it’s the first thing that your recipient sees when opening their mail.
 But did you know that you can create custom address labels with images in Microsoft Word?
 Say goodbye to generic designs and hello to unique logos and graphics.
-(Updated for Office 365)
+(Updated for Microsoft 365)